Almost 20% of Brisbane residents have a pool, many of these people will get a pool inspection.

 However, if you are renting, the owner must give you a pool safety certificate.

-A pool must be pass inspection before it be certified.
+A pool must be pass inspection before it is certified.
 As such, a pool safety inspection should be carried out.

 This must be conducted by a qualified professional and can cost anywhere from $100 to $250, depending on the size of the pool.